-Comparison results of wholesale, rural and retail for the years ended 31 December 2016 and 31 December 2015
+Comparison results of wholesale banking and international rural and retail banking for the years ended 31 December 2016 and 31 December 2015

 Total income.
-WRR total income increased by 5 per cent. to €3,609 million in 2016 compared to €3,436 million in 2015.
+Wholesale banking and international rural and retail banking total income increased by 5 per cent. to €3,609 million in 2016 compared to €3,436 million in 2015.
 This increase was attributable to an increase in other income partly offset by a decrease in interest income.

 Net interest income.
-Net interest income declined by 13 per cent. to $\in 1,974$ million in 2016, compared to $\in 2,270$ million in 2015.
+Net interest income declined by 13 per cent. to €1,974 million in 2016, compared to €2,270 million in 2015.
 Amongst others negative interest rates, the relatively flat interest rate curve and higher liquidity buffer costs led to lower net interest income from the Treasury.
-Within the segment WRR, the results of Group Treasury were also presented.
+Within the segment wholesale banking and international rural and retail banking, the results of Group Treasury were also presented.